Bilal (American singer): 2023-present: Live at Glasshaus and Adjust Brightness

-In December 2023, Bilal performed a concert for a studio audience of 100 fans at Glasshaus in Brooklyn, New York that was subsequently released as an album entitled Live at Glasshaus.
-The album was produced by Jarrett Wetherell for the Glasshaus Presents label.
+In December 2023, Bilal performed a concert for at Glasshaus in Brooklyn, New York that was subsequently released as an album entitled Live at Glasshaus.
+The album was produced by Jarrett Wetherell for the Glasshaus label.
 Questlove, Common, Robert Glasper, and Burniss Travis joined Bilal as his ensemble.
-The group performed 11 songs from Bilal’s catalog, including 1st Born Second, Love For Sale, Airtight’s Revenge, Common’s Like Water For Chocolate, as well as the premiere of a new song, Humility.
-The album has been described as “a retrospective of music from Bilal’s twenty-three years in music.”
+The group performed 11 songs from Bilal’s catalog, including 1st Born Second, Love For Sale, Airtight’s Revenge, Common’s Like Water For Chocolate, as well as the premiere of a new song, Who We R Now, which was performed as a medley with Common’s classic hit I Used To Love H.E.R.
 The concert was livestreamed twice, once in December of 2023, and a second time in June of 2024.
 The album was released on June 14, 2024 during Black Music Month.

 In August 2024, Bilal announced his sixth studio album, Adjust Brightness.
 The eleven track album was self-released on September 30, 2024.
 The first single from the album was Sunshine, released on August 16th.
 A North American tour for the album began October 7th, 2024 and ended on October 26th.

 On November 20, 2024, Bilal's concert documentary, Bilal: Live at Glasshaus, was released.
 The 65 minute film was directed by Jarrett Wetherell and premiered on YouTube via Glasshaus.
 It features intimate performance footage accompanied by interview commentary from Bilal, Questlove, Common, and Robert Glasper.
 The film was announced by The Hollywood Reporter and Essence described it as "raw and electrifying".
 The film won two Gold Telly Awards (in the categories of ‘Entertainment’ and ‘Live Events & Experiences’) and received a Webby Award nomination in ‘Video & Film: Events & Live Streams’.

 In January 2025, Bilal performed on NPR's Tiny Desk.

 In November 2025, Adjust Brightness was nominated at the 2026 Grammy Awards for ‘Best Progressive R&B Album’.